KIT-IAI/pywatts-pipeline/README.md

 If you use this framework in a scientific publication please cite the corresponding paper:

 >Benedikt Heidrich, Andreas Bartschat, Marian Turowski, Oliver Neumann, Kaleb Phipps, Stefan Meisenbacher, Kai Schmieder, Nicole Ludwig, Ralf Mikut, Veit Hagenmeyer. “pyWATTS: Python Workflow Automation Tool for Time Series.”
 (2021). ). arXiv:2106.10157. http://arxiv.org/abs/2106.10157

-# Contact
-If you have any questions and want to talk to the pyWATTS Team directly, feel free to [contact us](mailto:pywatts-team@iai.kit.edu).
-For more information on pyWATTSvisit the [project website](https://www.iai.kit.edu/english/1266_4162.php).